yaacovCR/graphql-spec/spec/Section 7 -- Response.md

 will be the initial response.
 All subsequent values may contain an `incremental` entry, containing a list of Defer or Stream payloads.

-The `label` and `path` entries on Defer and Stream payloads are used by clients to identify the `@defer` or `@stream` directive from the GraphQL operation that triggered this response to be included in an `incremental` entry on a value returned by the response stream.
-When a label is provided, the combination of these two entries will be unique across all Defer and Stream payloads returned in the response stream.
+The `path` entries on Defer and Stream payloads are used by clients to identify the `@defer` or `@stream` directive from the GraphQL operation that triggered this response to be included in an `incremental` entry on a value returned by the response stream.

 If the response of the GraphQL operation is a response stream, each response map must contain an entry with key `hasNext`.
 The value of this entry is `true` for